kinqsley/check_peers/README.md

 # check_peers
-check and update working peers list in your node config file.
+check and update working peer list in your node-config.yaml file.

 # Install
 Download from release and put it in the same location where your node config file is located.